negrusti/keplr-bruteforce/README.md

 2. Switch to https://robwu.nl/crxviewer/ and insert full URL: https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap
 3. Click "Open in this viewer" button -> "Download" (top right corner) for download CRX file
+4. Copy the downloaded CRX file into the project directory

 In the terminal execute "pip install -r requirements.txt" in the project directory